Aug. 9th: Coinbase Prevents Sophisticated Phishing Attack

 Coinbase says it prevented a sophisticated phishing attack to collect keys and passwords on the Firefox browser.
 In May, over a dozen Coinbase employees received an email from a legit seeming University of Cambridge “Research Grants Administrator.”
 The email came from a legitimate Cambridge academic domain and passed through security filters undetected.

-In June, targeted Coinbase employees received a subsequent email that contained a malicious URL.
-When opened in Firefox, the phishing attack could install malware on the recipient’s machine.
-Coinbase notes that within hours of an employee clicking on the link, security alerts were sent to the security team and they successfully detected and counted the attack.
-Coinbase says they have locked down that employee’s computer, isolating the attack.
+In June, targeted Coinbase employees received an email that contained a URL that, when opened in Firefox, could install malware on the recipient’s machine.
+Coinbase notes that within hours of receiving this email, it successfully detected and cooperated with other organizations to counter the attack.

-More than 200 individuals across several organizations were found to have been targeted.
-Only 2.5% of those targets received an email with a malicious link.
+Over 200 individuals in total, across several organizations other than Coinbase, were eventually found to have been targeted.
+Only 2.5% of targets received an email with a malicious link.
 Mozilla has since patched two 0-day vulnerabilities on the FireFox browser.

 tZERO Opens Security Token Market

 tZERO will open a security token market to retail traders next week.
 At the moment, there are only two tokens are available on the alternative trading system (ATS) including tZERO’s own private equity token and Overstock’s digital voting series A-1 preferred stock.

 This has been your daily roundup from This Week in Crypto for August 9, 2019.
 Be sure to support the podcast by subscribing on your favorite podcast app including Google Home and Alexa devices.
 Also join us on Telegram to let us know your thoughts at t.me/weekincrypto.
 Thanks for listening, we’ll see you next time.